GregTrevellick/VsixFootball/README.md

 - Stealth mode (hides league tables when your boss is hovering)

+### Note for VS Sports Desk Users

+Following Daniel's commercialization of [FootballData.org](https://www.football-data.org) (and who can blame him?) only the top league in each country is now free (except the English Championship) so [VS Sports Desk](https://marketplace.visualstudio.com/items?itemName=GregTrevellick.VSSportsDesk) is now retired and only shows the data from 2017/18 season.

 <!--VSMM readme end-->

 See the [change log](CHANGELOG.md) for release history.